 Radio Links

 Radio links are generally available utilising Medium Frequency (MF), High Frequency (HF), Very High Frequency (VHF) (e.g. AIS), Ultra High Frequency (UHF) and Microwave Frequencies.
 Direct Satellites Links are an application of microwave links.

-Cellular Telephone Systems
+These systems can have an inexpensive/cheap initial investment.
+However, the geographical range of these radios is restricted since the frequencies which these systems use are higher than marine VHF and, therefore, their communications are sent by means of a directed or directional data bundle/bundle of information; because of this, they are considered to be impractical for using them in an AtoN which is constantly moving, such as buoys, which are expected to reach a maximum length of 4NM.
+In addition to this, it necessary to highlight that its message or report will only be for internal use and it cannot be spread among seafarer, similarly to those reports sent by GSM.

+AIS

+It is worth a particular section the AIS communication system due to its special utility, both for the monitoring of AtoNs, and because it allows selecting relevant information to communicate to the mariner.
+Although in terms of range, an AIS AtoN can be limited to a range of 8 to 10 MN, in the design of the system and combining AIS type 1 transmission equipment, and AIS type 3 equipment that works as repeaters, can generate an extensive coverage.Cellular Telephone Systems

-Cellular communications can be broken down into the following generations or standards: 2G (GSM, GPRS, EDGE), 3G (CDMA, HSDPA), 4G (WiMax).
+Cellular communications can be broken down into the following generations or standards: 2G (GSM, GPRS, EDGE), 3G (CDMA, HSDPA), 4G (WiMax), 5G in the near future.

 Cellular telephone systems can be used to provide facilities ranging from basic on/off switching to complete site control and monitoring.
 The availability for and speed of, data transmissions, on cellular networks may vary from system to system.
 Coverage, especially to seaward, may not be complete.

+One of the biggest disadvantages this system has, similarly to the radio links system, is that its alarms and reports will not reach the maritime user and they will only be useful for the operation and signal system maintenance personnel.

 Satellite Communications Systems

 A number of operators offer services for data transmission via satellites that can be used to provide all the requirements of a remote control and monitoring system.
 The cost of data transfer has come down significantly in recent years, making it a more feasible communications option.

+The satellite links for the data broadcast can depend on fixed satellites (orbit LEO or geostationary) which, as a matter of fact, rotate at the same speed as the globe to keep themselves on a steady position.
+Furthermore, it is necessary to have the support of a satellites network in order to provide a coverage which grants the communication with the AtoN.
+Similarly, in the monitoring systems which use GSM or radio links, the connections which have a satellite module do not allow the immediate supply of information to vessels placed in the area, and they are also charged monthly due to its usage.

 Visual Communications